Fast American Option Pricing using Nonlinear Stencils

-Let $\ell_1$ be the number of red cells on line segment $ab$.
-In the American option pricing model, all the red cells in any row are consecutive.
-Let $\ell_1$ red cells are placed consecutively from $a$ to $p$.
-Let $d$ be the point on line segment $ac$ that is $\ell_1$ distance away from $a$.
+Let $\ell_1$ be the number of red cells on the line segment $ab$.
+They will appear consecutively from $a$ to some point $p$.
+Let $d$ be the point in the line segment $ac$ that is $\ell_1$ distance from $a$.
 Draw a horizontal line from $d$; let the line intersect $bc$ at point $e$.
-We thus get a trapezoid $abed$ with height $\ell_1$, and the number of red cells in the first row of trapezoid $abed$ is $\ell_1$.
-We solve trapezoid $abed$, and thus will know where the boundary between the red and green cells intersect line segment $de$.
-Let $q$ be the intersection point, and $\ell_2$ be the distance from $d$ to $q$ (solving a trapezoid means computing the values of all the red cells in the last row of the trapezoid).
-Let $f$ be the point on line segment $dc$ that is $\ell_2$ distance away from $d$.
+Therefore, we get a trapezoid $abed$ with height $\ell_1$ with $\ell_1$ red cells in its first row.

+We solve trapezoid $abed$, which means that we compute the values of all red cells in its last row and thus find the boundary point $q$ between red and green cells in $de$.
+Let $|dq| = \ell_2$.
+Let $f$ be the point on $dc$ that $|df| = \ell_2$.
 We draw a horizontal line $fg$, and get the second trapezoid $degf$ of height $\ell_2$.
-We treat the first row of the second trapezoid $degf$ as the same of the last row of the first trapezoid $abed$.
+The last row of the trapezoid $abed$ becomes the first row of $degf$.